michalsn/CodeIgniter4/user_guide_src/source/database/configuration.rst

 		'failover' => [],
 	];

+.. note:: Some database drivers may support additional config variables that can be
+	used exclusively with that particular driver.

 The name of the class property is the connection name, and can be used while connecting to specify a group name.